-The following analysis is built on top of the unified definition for shape grammars so that the results are as general as possible; that is, the factors influencing tractability are applicable to a variety of different types of shape grammars.
+The following analysis is built on top of the unified definition for shape grammars so that the results are as general as possible; that is, the factors influencing tractability are applicable to a variety of different kinds of shape grammars.

-For practical shape grammars, tractability is determined by shape-rule application.
-By definition, application of a shape rule involves operations of t, -, +, $\leq$ , and R on elementary objects.
-If any of these operations takes superpolynomial time, then the shape-rule application becomes intractable.
-In common design practice the complexity of these operations may seem trivial, since the operations are not difficult to specify for rectilinear shapes.
-As shown by Stouffs and Krishnamurti (1993), the asymptotic upper bounds of comparing two coequal spatial elements in d-dimensional space, $0 \leq d \leq 3$ , is a polynomial in the maximum boundary element size n.
-In particular, when d = 0 or 1, the upper bound is a constant; for d = 2, it is $\Theta[(m+n) \log n]$ , with $m = O(n^2)$ ; and for d = 3, $\Theta[(Km+kn) \log n]$ , with K = O(k), k = O(n) and $m = O(n^2)$ .
+For practical shape grammars, tractability is determined by shape rule application.
+By definition, application of a shape rule involves operations of $t, -, +, \leq$, and R on elementary objects.
+If any of these operations takes superpolynomial time, then the shape rule application becomes intractable.
+In common design practice, the complexity of these operations may seem trivial, since the operations are not difficult to specify for rectilinear shapes.
+As shown by Stouffs and Krishnamurti (1993), the asymptotic upper bounds of comparing two co-equal spatial elements in d-dimensional space, $0 \leq d \leq 3$, is a polynomial in the maximum boundary element size n.
+In particular, when d = 0,1, the upper bound is a constant; for d = 2, it is $\Theta((m+n) \log n)$, with $m = O(n^2)$; and for d = 3, $\Theta((Km + kn) \log n)$, with K = O(k), k = O(n) and $m = O(n^2)$.

-However, for certain types of shape objects, some of these operations can be difficult, even intractable.
+However, for certain kinds of shape objects, some of these operations can be difficult, even intractable.
 An example is the Boolean operation on two solids with rational curved surfaces, which involves finding the intersection of two rational surfaces.
-The intersection of two smooth surfaces is one of the following: (1) empty; (2) a collection of points; (3) a collection of smooth curves; (4) a collection of smooth surfaces; or, (5) any combination of (2), (3), and (4) (Barnhill et al, 1987).
-Traditionally, analytical approaches by variable elimination have been the means of solving this type of intersection problem.
+The intersection of two smooth surfaces is one of the following: i) empty; ii) a collection of points; iii) a collection of smooth curves; iv) a collection of smooth surfaces; or, v) any combination of ii), iii), and iv) (Barnhill et al., 1987).
+Traditionally, analytical approaches by variable elimination have been the means to solving this kind of intersection problem.
 However, the degree of the resulting polynomial can be too high to solve.
 For instance, two generic bicubic patches can intersect in a curve of degree 324.
-Moreover, it has been shown that the intersection curves cannot be represented exactly by parametric equations even of degree 324 (Katz and Sederberg, 1988).
+Moreover, it has been shown that the intersection curves cannot be exactly represented by parametric equations even of degree 324 (Katz and Sederberg, 1988).
 Therefore, numerical methods have to be used and only curves under certain approximations are obtained.
-Although surface-to-surface intersection is still an active area of research (Hur et al, 2009; Patrikalakis et al, 2004) there are no good, general solvers for solving systems of multivariate polynomial equations, the equivalent problem to surface-to-surface intersection (Press et al, 2007).
+Although surface-to-surface intersection is still an active area of research (Hur et al., 2009; Patrikalakis et al., 2004), there are no good, general solvers for solving systems of multivariate polynomial equations, the equivalent problem to surface-to-surface intersection (Press et al., 2007).